 I don’t know how many others out there feel left out when the Christian conversations start progressing towards the “theological big words”.
 I don’t think I get into many conversations with those words as much as I read these big words from the pages of scholars who write them.
 I’m not saying that there is no relevance to understanding these definitions, but I think I appreciate the more practical communication.
 I like parables.
 I like applications.
 It’s very simple, and very practical.

 I couldn’t tell you that Jesus sat down with his pupils during a course study and spoke a lesson to his disciples about homiletics (is that even a word?).
-There were no university’s offering a masters of divinity.
+There were no university’s offering a master’s of divinity.
 There was no doctorate of theology.
 You were either a disciple or follower of Jesus, or you were not.

 I didn’t feel like writing about finances, stewardship, or tithing in this post.
 I just wanted to share some of my personal thoughts that have been running through my mind recently.

-How practical do you think theology is these days? i’m not necessarily talking about what your pastor thinks of practical theology, but i’m asking you about your personal life.
+How practical do you think theology is these days?
+I’m not necessarily talking about what your pastor thinks of practical theology, but I’m asking you about your personal life.
 What is your own definition of practical theology in perspective of your own experience and own knowledge?
 Do you think the majority of theology out there today is practical?